engl5674/engl5674s18/_schedule/schedule.md

           readings: [
             'As needed project research.', 'Haas, C. (1996).
 Chapter 8, "Historicizing technology," in <cite>Writing technology: Studies on the materiality of literacy</cite> (pp. 205-223).
 New York, NY: Routledge.', ]
           assign: [
-            'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
+            'At least 2 fieldnotes + at least 1-2 memos.', 'Be prepared to discuss Haas in class.
+As you read, try to map out some genre moves, if you will, with regards to her own historicizing of print/computer literacy technologies.', 'Locate, organize, and bring a list of potential sources that will help you historicize your unit.
+The list should categorize bodies of sources as doing certain kinds of work for you.
+We will use that list in class, when paired up with a colleague.' ]
       thu:
         - date: 2018-04-05
           desc: 'Historicizing work, continued'
-          readings: [ 'As needed.' ]
+          readings: [ 'Historicizing research as needed.' ]
-          assign: [ 'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
+          assign: [ 'At least 2 fieldnotes + at least 1-2 memos.
+Use these memos to start considering how your historicizing work speaks to your unit and what assumptions you held/hold about that unit.', 'TBA' ]

     - num: 13
       wkh: 'Progress Reports'